 You know you can find what you are looking for

 You'll be able to buy warm clothes in Europe, but you just don't know what's there exactly until you are shopping, right?
 Buying them at home means you know exactly what you will be wearing all semester long.

-This is really the reason we recommend that you bring everything with you; there's nothing worse than the weather being cold and you still haven't found you need so you're going without.
+This is really the reason we recommend that you bring everything with you if you're going during the Spring semester; there's nothing worse than the weather being cold and you still haven't found you need so you're going without.